TikaaVo/Ensemble-weights/docs/benchmark.md

 | DESlib DESP | 94.68% | 0.91% | +1.04% |
 | DESlib DESKNN | 94.76% | 1.00% | +1.13% |

-DESlib achieves a best mean score of 95.48%; despy achieves a best mean score of 95.66%.
+despy achieves a best mean score of 95.66%; DESlib achieves a best mean score of 95.48%.

 ### Vowel